PhilipQuirke/transformer-maths/_posts/2023-10-14-Understanding-Addition.md

 # Time Ordering

-Transformers process the question and predict the answer one token at a time, strictly from left to right.
+This transformer model processes the question and predicts the answer one token at a time, strictly from left to right.
 For 5 digit integer addition this gives a total of 18 tokens:

 <img src="{{site.url}}/assets/QuestionAnswerSteps.svg" style="display: block; margin: auto;" />